- Vue Composition Api Computed

 Vue instance assets

-• filters the set of filters to associate to the Vue instance
+directivesthe set of directives to associate to the Vue instancefiltersthe set of filters to associate to the Vue instancecomponentsthe set of components to associate to the Vue instance

 Vue composition options